AlejoTorres2001/Electron_Simple_Products_App/README.md

 you can run **npm start** for launching the app using electron reloader, this will look for changes in your html files, as well as .js files, relaunching the process when needed

-when you are ready to build use **npm build** to use electron-packager to get your app´s binaries, you cand edit this command in the package.json file
+when you are ready to build use **npm build** to use electron-packager to get your app´s binaries, you can edit this command as you need in the package.json file

 feel free to clone this repo and suggest any changes